The Home Studio Acoustics Blueprint.

 2- A budget of least $500 for acoustic treatment, and

-3- Access to a hardware store, and basic diy capabilities to build a wooden frame that can hold acoustic treatment materials.
+3- Access to a hardware store, and basic diy capabilities (ie..build a basic wooden frame that can hold acoustic treatment materials).

 This course will teach you to get your acoustics up to a level that enables you to get professional quality recordings, mixes, and masters, and it goes far beyond what's available from any other resource.